Kiwibank

-Kiwibank Limited is a New Zealand state-owned bank and financial services provider.
+Kiwibank Limited is a New Zealand wholly state-owned bank and financial services provider.
 As of 2023, Kiwibank is the fifth-largest bank in New Zealand by assets, and the largest New Zealand-owned bank, with a market share of approximately 9%.
-In December 2023, the bank's assets totaled about $35 billion.
+In 2025, the bank's assets totalled about $40 billion.

-Kiwibank was established in 2001 by the Fifth Labour Government of New Zealand, following a proposal by then Deputy Prime Minister Jim Anderton, to set up a locally owned bank capable of competing with the Big Four Australian banks which dominated the domestic market.
-Initially, it operated as a subsidiary of New Zealand Post, with branches originally co-located within PostShops (post offices) to ensure nationwide accessibility.
+Kiwibank was established in 2001 by the Fifth Labour Government of New Zealand, following a proposal by Deputy Prime Minister Jim Anderton to set up a locally owned bank capable of competing with the Big Four Australian banks that dominated the domestic market.
+It initially operated as a subsidiary of New Zealand Post, with branches co-located within PostShops (post offices) to ensure nationwide accessibility.